-International Student Application Requirements & Deadlines
+International Student Application Requirements and Deadlines

 First-Year Application Checklist

-- An official record of secondary (or higher secondary) school work with all courses and grades, including results (or probable results) of final examinations
+- An official record of secondary (or higher secondary) school work with all courses and grades, including results (or probable results) of final examinations.

-- Non-US citizens who are not applying for financial aid must submit a Certification of Finances (pdf)
+- Non-US citizens must submit a Certification of Finances 2021-22 (pdf).

 International students are welcome to apply under either Early Decision option.

-|First-Year Admission||Common App & Writing Supplement (Optional)
+|First-Year Admission||Common App Deadline||Financial Aid